aravindswamy07/chatapp/auth-fix-notes.md

 This happened because our code was trying to store a password in the rooms table, but our Supabase schema didn't have this column defined.

+## Issue 7: Authentication Token Not Used for Room Creation
+We encountered a 401 Unauthorized error when creating rooms: "new row violates row-level security policy for table 'rooms'".

+This happened because the Supabase client wasn't using the JWT token from the authenticated session when making requests to create rooms.

 ## Complete Fix Applied
 1. Added a `password` column to the `users` table in the setup files
 2. Added an INSERT policy for the users table to allow user creation